-Students in the Ph.D. program without a M.S. degree and students in the Ph.D. program who have an ECE M.S. degree from Carnegie Mellon must take a total of 8 ECE or related courses at Carnegie Mellon.
+Students in the Ph.D. program without a M.S. degree and students in the Ph.D. program who have an ECE M.S. degree from Carnegie Mellon must take a total of 8 ECE or related courses (96 units) at Carnegie Mellon.
 At least 6 of these 8 courses must be graduate courses.
 Courses taken at Carnegie Mellon to satisfy the M.S. degree course requirements may count toward the Ph.D. course requirements.

-Students in the Ph.D. program who have earned a M.S. degree elsewhere (outside of CMU's ECE Department) must take a total of 4 ECE or related courses at Carnegie Mellon.
+Students in the Ph.D. program who have earned a M.S. degree elsewhere (outside of CMU's ECE Department) must take a total of 4 ECE or related courses (48 units) at Carnegie Mellon.
 At least 3 of these 4 courses must be graduate courses.

 For students who do not yet have an ECE M.S. degree, courses taken at Carnegie Mellon to satisfy the ECE Ph.D. degree course requirements may count toward the ECE M.S. course requirements.

 The ECE Department has defined 8 technical areas as Breadth Areas for the Ph.D. degree.
 Each Ph.D. candidate must take at least 1 graduate class from 3 of these areas to fulfill the breadth requirement.
 Students must receive a "B-" grade or better in these courses.
 Students can count 1 course that they have taken outside Carnegie Mellon toward the breadth course requirement, but must submit a formal petition for approval by the Graduate Studies Committee.
 If the petition is accepted, only two more breadth areas must be satisfied.
 Four courses must still be taken, in addition to the course accepted by the GSC to satisfy one breadth area for a total of 5 courses.